robotronik/cdfr2020BaseRoulanteRework/README.md

 To flash: `mainTest.flash`
 To clean: `make clean`

+Generating the documentation with doxygen: install doxygen on your system run `doxygen doxygenConf` from the project directory The documentation can then be read from doxygen/html/index.html in a browser

 ## Documentation
 Microcontroller used: STM32F303K8 on a Nulceo-32 board, main doc:
 * [Reference Manual STM32F3 line, doc RM0316, 1141 pages](https://www.st.com/content/ccc/resource/technical/document/reference_manual/4a/19/6e/18/9d/92/43/32/DM00043574.pdf/files/DM00043574.pdf/jcr:content/translations/en.DM00043574.pdf)